Do You Want to experience all Barbados has to offer?

 For more information, read all about the parish of St. Andrew.

 St. Peter is located in the north of Barbados.
-It stretches from the calm, tranquil Caribbean Sea off the west coast right across to the rough crashing waves of the Atlantic Ocean on the east coast.
+It stretches from the calm, tranquil Caribbean Sea off the west coast to the rough crashing waves of the Atlantic Ocean on the east coast.

 The central town in St. Peter is Speightstown on the west coast and is the second-largest city in Barbados.